 Many of us signed the Official Secrets Act, this protected information for 30 years, so anything pre-1987 is now open.
 The National Archives in Kew have files previously classified Secret open to public inspection which form the basis for a number of pages on this website.
 The Freedom of Information Act, has opened younger files too.

 I became interested in the UK Civil Defence for the Cold War, as a result of working as a engineer for 'Post Office Telephones' later privatised and renamed 'British Telecom'.
 Between 1978 and 1981 I maintained the early warning equipment and visited ROC posts in part of North Northamptonshire and South Leicestershire.
 At the time I never disclosed this information even to my closest friends.
-Now twenty years have passed since the Cold War ended the Internet provides a good medium to disseminate the details of these defunct systems.
+Now twenty-five years have passed since the Cold War ended the Internet provides a good medium to disseminate the details of these defunct systems.

 Contact Details for Steve Scanlon